powerman/go-monolith-example/README.md

 - [ ] Add security-related headers for HTTPS endpoints (HSTS, CSP, etc.), also move default host from localhost to avoid poisoning it with HSTS.
-- [ ] Add DAL using PostgreSQL 11.
 - [ ] Embed https://github.com/powerman/go-service-example as an example
   of embedding microservices from another repo.
 - [ ] Add example of `internal/svc/*` adapters calling some other services.